 Over the last 20 years Olympic Day has been associated with Olympic Day Runs all over the world.
-First launched in 1987, the run was about encouraging all National Olympic Committees (NOCs) to celebrate Olympic Day and promoting the practice of mass sport.
-From 45 participating NOCs in the first edition in 1987, the numbers have grown to more than an hundred participating NOCs.
+First launched in 1987, the run was about encouraging all NOCs to celebrate Olympic Day and promoting the practice of mass sport.
+From 45 participating NOCs in the first edition in 1987, the numbers have grown to more than one hundred participating NOCs.

-Olympic Day is nowadays developing into much more than a run or just a sports event.
-Based on the three pillars “move”, “learn” and “discover”, National Olympic Committees are deploying sports, cultural and educational activities which address everybody - regardless age, gender, social background or sporting ability.
+These days, Olympic Day is developing into much more than a run or just a sports event.
+Based on the three pillars of “move”, “learn” and “discover”, NOCs are deploying sports, cultural and educational activities aimed at everybody – regardless of age, gender, social background or sporting ability.
 Some countries have incorporated the event into the school curriculum and, in recent years, many NOCs have added concerts and exhibitions to the celebration.
-Recent NOC activities have included meetings for children and young people with top athletes and the development of new web sites directing people to programmes in their neighbourhood.
+Recent NOC activities have included meetings for children and young people with top athletes and the development of new websites directing people to programmes in their neighbourhood.
 This makes it easier for everybody to become part of Olympic Day.
-In recent years, the development in Social Media has helped the IOC to boost participation beyond NOC activities.
+In recent years, the development of social media has helped the IOC to boost participation beyond NOC activities.

 The Olympic Day Run is one of the symbols of the Sport for All movement.

 Every year since 1987, all over the world, the Olympic Day Run unites men, women and children of all age.
 Today more than 150 National Olympic Committees (NOCs) organise this great sport event.

 1948, the story begins